John Osborne (writer): Teaching

 Osborne has worked in schools and universities in England, Germany and Austria.
+He offers creative writing workshops and with rural touring schemes has spent time running writing sessions for people with dementia and their families.

-Since 2013 he has been a patron of the Dignity in Dying campaign.
-As well as writing he works as a support worker for Mencap.
+Since 2013, he has been a patron of the Dignity in Dying campaign, performing at their showcase event at the Union Chapel in London alongside Sir Andrew Motion, Terry Pratchett and Simon Armitage.
+As well as writing he worked as a support worker for Mencap for four years, which he wrote about in his book and theatre show My Car Plays Tapes.